 If that wasn’t enough, the Standard American Diet itself is highly toxic.
 Processed and refined foods, industrial seed oils, high fructose corn syrup, and even so-called healthy foods like whole grains and soy all have a toxic effect on the body.

-An increasing amount of evidence has linked exposure to toxins with both obesity and diabetes.
-Toxins cause inflammation and immune dysregulation.
-And as you know from reading this series, obesity and diabetes are autoimmune, inflammatory diseases.
+And as you know from reading this series on diabesity and metabolic syndrome, obesity and diabetes are autoimmune, inflammatory diseases.

 I’ve already discussed the role of food toxins in the diabesity epidemic, so in this article we’re going to focus on how industrial chemicals in our air, water and soil contribute.